Going Off The Grid (Softcover)

 *This is the print softcover version

 - How to downsize your current living conditions and prepare for peaceful, clutter-free living in your own private paradise.

 What Some People Are Saying About The Best Sell Book Going Off The Grid:

-“I try to be impartial and not recommend specific products but I would recommend this book for anybody wanting to know realistically the trials and tribulations of figuring out how to buy land, find good contractors, and build an off-grid conventional, with all standard utilities, house in the country.”
+“I try to be impartial and not recommend specific products but I would recommend this book for anybody wanting to know realistically the trials and tribulations of figuring out how to buy land, find good contractors, and build an off-grid conventional, with all standard utilities – but a house in the country.”

 Aur Beck Mother Earth News Book Review